WodenWang820118/tag-check/README.md

 [Feedback and Contribution](#feedback-and-contribution)

+// TODO: migration steps
+// 1.
+Same version of Angular
+// 2.
+Use the same tsconfig.json
+// 3.
+Install the same version of the dependencies

 # Overview

 This desktop application automates the GTM (Google Tag Manager) container review process and the production analytics deployment validation.
 It streamlines the quality assurance process by providing: